theAgingApprentice/aaChip/README.md

 * [Acknowledgements](#Acknowledgements)

 ## Overview
-This repository contains an Arduino class retrieves information about the microprocessor that is hosting the Arduino binary.
-It is part of a series of classes made to support a standard set of APIs for robot platforms.
+This repository contains an Arduino class that retrieves information about the microprocessor that is hosting the Arduino binary.
+It is part of a series of classes made to support a standard set of APIs for experimental robot platforms.

 ## Dependencies
 This class depends on <a href="https://github.com/espressif/arduino-esp32">